|Address:||1 Lombard Avenue|

 |Contractors:||Poole Construction Limited|

 The structure was designed to allow natural light into most interior spaces, with wide sweeping views for many of the occupants.
 The exterior of the building has exposed columns of Manitoba granite, which provide the building with a graceful and vertical expression.
-The exterior also featured a meticulously landscaped courtyard.
+The exterior also features a meticulously landscaped courtyard.